-How to Play: It’s like spades or bridge, but with a hierarchical game play and dealing pattern.
-It might take a few rounds for the game play to make sense — it’s more confusing than Speed or 52-card pick-up — but once it’s picked up it’s an easy game.
+How to Play: It’s like spades or bridge, but with hierarchical gameplay and dealing pattern.
+It might take a few rounds for the gameplay to make sense — it’s more confusing than Speed or 52-card pick-up — but once it’s picked up it’s an easy game.
 There’s also a value order to the cards and kids have to learn what ‘trick’ games are, so this is more of a project than a simple game.

 My Ship Sails